- 1 Jesus said that He was the speaker for the invisible God

 until I make thine enemies thy footstool.”

-In this verse, YHVH is the Father who speaks to Christ.
+In this verse, Yihvah is the Father who speaks to Christ.

 This may be the most famous of our verses, because Christ Himself quoted it to the Pharisees.
-He told us that “in the Spirit” David referred to Him as his Lord.
+He told us that “in spirit” David referred to Him as his Lord.

 “Awake, O sword, against My Shepherd,